Scooter Libby: Bar suspension and disbarment

 Before his indictment in United States v.
 Libby, Libby had been a licensed lawyer, admitted to the bars of the District of Columbia Court of Appeals and the Supreme Court of Pennsylvania, although his Pennsylvania law license was inactive, and he had already been suspended from the Washington, D.C.
 Office of Bar Counsel (D.C.
 Bar) for non-payment of fees.
 The Chief Judge of the District of Columbia Court of Appeals recommended disbarment upon confirmation of his conviction, which Libby had initially indicated that he would appeal.
 Having suspended his license to practice law on April 3, 2007, the D.C.
 Bar "disbarred [him] pursuant to D.C.
 Code § 11-2503(a)" on legal grounds of "moral turpitude", effective April 11, 2007, and recommended to the D.C.
 Court of Appeals his disbarment if his conviction were not overturned on appeal.
 On December 10, 2007, Libby's lawyers announced his decision "to drop his appeal of his conviction in the CIA leak case".
 On March 20, 2008, following the dropping of his appeal of his conviction, the District of Columbia Court of Appeals disbarred Libby.

-As a result of the Court's ruling, "Libby will lose his license to practice or appear in court in Washington until at least 2012", and, "As is standard, he will probably lose any bar membership he holds in other states"; that is, in Pennsylvania.
+Libby also lost his license to practice or appear in court in Pennsylvania.